benrobinson/hashrouter/README.md

 # hashrouter

-A simple router to handle hash-based routes for front-end applications.
+A simple router to handle routes for front-end applications.

 ## Initialize your router object